ShyrenMore/cashflow-frontend/README.md

 <br />

 <p align="justify">
-    A Progressive web-application (PWA) that helps you track your expenses in an efficient manner using OCR and make you aware of your spending habits using OCR
+    A Progressive web-application (PWA) that helps you track your expenses in an efficient manner using OCR and make you aware of your spending habits using various charts
 </p>

 ## Features